 - Eligible Devices: Devices that are eligible for Cisco Umbrella configuration.
-See Prerequisites for Provisioning Cisco Umbrella on Network Devices, on page 34. - Enabled Devices: Devices that are already configured from Cisco DNA Center. - Step 3 Choose a site to deploy and click Next.
+See Prerequisites for Provisioning Cisco Umbrella on Network Devices, on page 33. - Enabled Devices: Devices that are already configured from Cisco DNA Center. - b) Choose a site to deploy and click Next.

-You can choose only one site at a time.
+Note You can choose only one site at a time.
 If you choose a parent site, Cisco Umbrella can be deployed on all child sites at the same time.

-- Step 4 In the Select Device Type window, choose Switches or Wireless Controllers and click Next. - Step 5 If you have chosen Switches in the Select Device Type window, do the following: - a) In the Select Devices window, choose the wired device and click Next. - b) In the Configure Interface window, do the following: - 1.
+- Step 4 In the Select Device Type window, choose Switches or Wireless Controllers. - Step 5 If you have chosen Switches in the Select Device Type window, do the following: - a) In the Select Devices window, choose the wired device. - b) In the Configure Interface window, do the following: - 1.
 Choose the ports you want to configure and click Define Umbrella Interfaces. - 2.
-In the Select Configuration dialog box, click the Define Umbrella Interfaces drop-down list and choose IN(LAN), OUT(WAN) or Disable Umbrella. - 3.
-Click Save.
+In the Select Configuration dialog box, click the Define Umbrella Interfaces drop-down list and choose IN(LAN), OUT(WAN) or Disable Umbrella and click Save.